 Figure 39

-An additional view was created just showing maintenance medications for the animal; as an avid primary preventive-care consumer for myself and my companion animals, I know how important it is for practitioners to know what your daily prescriptions are in an accessible form.
+An additional view was created only showing maintenance medications for the animal; as an avid primary preventive-care consumer for myself and my companion animals, I know how important it is for practitioners to know what your daily prescriptions are in an accessible form.
 The view [RX_HISTORY5YRS_ALLMAINT_MEDS_V] was created to show any medication prescribed and marked as a maintenance medication within the last five years.

 CHART-08 See all known medical procedures for the animal